belda/metaextractor/README.md

 metaextractor
 =============

-Python/Flask app to extract metadata from URL's
+Python/Flask app to extract metadata from URL's.

+It requires Schemato to work.